Bundie logoBundie

 • Fluid might offer 12% on Base

-• Ionic might offer 8% on Mode
+• Morpho might offer 9% on Arbitrum

 Without cross-chain: